 Then almost always when companies hit step functional change in either complexity or scale, then they suddenly realize, “Oh s***.
 These may not be the right people.
 Now what?”
 And then it’s really hard.

-Check out our integrations page to see how Spinach works with your favorite team tools.
+Our integrations page shows you how Spinach works with your favorite team tools.

 If you found this article helpful, please share it with others on